 Rule 3.7 requires marketers to hold documentary evidence for their claims before submitting a marketing communication for publication.
 Rule 12.1 echoes that requirement and states that substantiation will be assessed on the basis of the available scientific knowledge.
 Although it states that marketers should provide trials conducted on people only “if relevant”, CAP’s experience is that efficacy claims for beauty products need to be supported by tests on people.
 In-vitro trials have frequently been dismissed as inadequate (Avon Cosmetics Ltd, 17 January 2007, and Clarins (UK) Ltd, 15 August 2007).

 Marketers wanting to make new or breakthrough claims must collate sound data to form a body of evidence.
 That body of evidence will usually need to include at least one controlled human experimental study.
-See the CAP Help Note on Substantiation for Health, Beauty and Slimming Claims for detailed guidance on the amount and type of evidence on the efficacy of their product the ASA would ask marketers to hold.
+See Guidance on the level of substantiation required for Health, Beauty and Slimming Claims for detailed guidance on the amount and type of evidence on the efficacy of their product the ASA would ask marketers to hold.

 In 2017, the ASA upheld against a company advertising a topical eye cream because the evidence, which was unclear in its methodology, was considered inadequate to support the level of claims made (The Perfect Cosmetics Company Ltd, 19 December 2018) The Copy Advice team may be able to evaluate and advise on the likely acceptability of marketers’ substantiation.